pedrodb87/terraform-team3/terraform-project/README.md

 		}

-# Once created make sure you see your project ID in yellow color to make sure you are inside your project and can start provisioning resources.
+# Once created make sure you see your project ID in yellow color to make sure you are inside your project and can start provisioning resources. you can also run the following command to set the environment to the right project.

+gcloud config set project [PROJECT_ID]

+## exit the project folder and make sure you are in the "terraform-project" folder and do terraform init. make sure the project Id is set in the variables file to the correct project ID you just created and do terraform apply -auto-approve and it will build all resources needed for a fully functioning three tier application.

+## the end result should be an autoscaler with a minimum of 1 instance with a load balancer hosting a webserver connected to a database in the backend inside a global VPC. the webserver instance will have wordpress installed and one would just need to edit the website in the backend to ones preference.

-	2) Build a vpc with automatic creation of subnets:
+#	2) Build a vpc with automatic creation of subnets:
-		a.
+#		a.
 We created a global VPC where our resources are going to be deployed.
 We made use of the block of code found in the terraform registry by searching for VPC.

 resource "google_compute_network" "vpc-network-team3" {